 From having simple conversations to doing complex assignments at work or school, we all rely on short-term memory to get through the day.
 Unfortunately, many different factors can potentially contribute to short-term memory loss.
 Read on to find out what causes these memory problems, and the science behind some of the supplements, medical techniques, and other factors that are being explored for their potential effects on short-term memory!

 Broadly speaking, “memory” is the storing of information in your brain for later use.
 However, even though we often use just a single word to refer to this concept as a whole, there are actually many different specific types of memory!

-There are many different types of memory, but short-term memory deals with storing information for a short amount of time in a state you can easily access.
+“Short-term memory” specifically refers to the storing of information for a short amount of time, in a state you can easily access.
 An example of this would be trying to remember a phone number you were just told and could not write down.

 Short-term memory is very similar to “working memory,” although the two have important differences.
 “Short-term memory” just deals with the temporary storing of information, while “working memory” refers both to the short-term storage of information as well as active manipulation of that information.

 For example, trying to remember a phone number until you have a chance to write it down would fall under short-term memory, whereas trying to remember a phone number while adding ‘1’ to each number and then repeating it back would be an example of using working memory.

 However, both types of memory are interrelated, and – in general – anything that affects working memory usually also affects short-term memory .

 Together, short-term and working memory are also very distinct from the other major types of memory such as “autobiographical-”, “semantic-”, and “long-term” memory – and so it makes sense to talk about them together.